OICR/softeng-blog/_posts/robert_tisma/2017-07-10-writing-csv-files.md

 2               "Frank"                 "Rosenblatt"            43
 3               "Alex"                  "Murphy"                37
 ```
 it is clear that the `jackson-dataformat-csv` library adds quotes to string fields, and does not add quotes to numeric values.
 If this external library is used to read AND write CSV files, then it is perfectly fine to use.
-However, if it is used to write CSV files, and then another library reads that CSV file, a error may occur when the library parses the unquoted numeric field.
+However, if it is used to write CSV files, and then another library reads that CSV file, an error may occur when the library parses the unquoted numeric field.

 ```java
   @Test